-Day Duration of Care Lunch Cost Monday-Friday 8:30 a.m. - 3:00 p.m.
-Yes Call for rates Full time, Monday-Friday Up to 10 hours daily Yes Call for rates
+Day Duration of Care Lunch Cost

+Monday-Friday 8:30 a.m. - 3:30 p.m.
+Yes

+Full time, Monday-Friday Up to 10 hours daily Yes

-Tuition for kindergarten clients who use only part-time educational services (academic year from 8:30 - 3:00) may be paid in one lump sum or may be divided into nine equal payments due no later than the fifth day of each month beginning in September and ending in May.
-A late fee of \$25.00 will be applied if the payment is not submitted by the tenth day of each month.
+Tuition for preschool or kindergarten clients who use only part-time educational services may be paid in one lump sum or may be divided into nine equal payments due no later than the fifth day of each month beginning in September and ending in May.
+A late fee of \$20.00 will be applied if the payment is not submitted by the tenth day of the month.